pcafstockf/PokerFace/src/site/markdown/scripting.md

  | ?.js
 ```

 Passing `'-scripts script-root-dir'` to PokerFace will activate it's scriptability.
-The best matching script (if any) will then be selected and run for each client request.
+The script with the longest path match (if any) will then be selected and run for each client request.

 IMPORTANT: Endpoint matching proceeds from most specific to least specific until an interested endpoint is found (if any).
-If no interested script endpoint is found, or if a script alters the request, PokerFace will look for a matching remote [Target](http://) and proxy the request out to that Target.
+If no interested script endpoint is found, or if a script alters the request, PokerFace will look for a matching remote "Target" and proxy the request out to it.

 Requests for `http://www.mydomain.com/mylib/favlib.js` will result in the `favlib.js.js` endpoint being run (we would expect the script to be written to actually return javascript code of some sort to the client).